-Researchers from Johns Hopkins University arrived at these results after they surveyed women from six African countries about how intimate they were with their partners.
-They focused specifically on the last time these women had sex "as well as who had the final say on decisions ranging from healthcare to household purchases."
-For women who answered that they were in control of such decisions, researchers found they had less sex and more time had passed since their last encounter.
-(African countries, though?
-Things are obviously very different for women in America.
-But this study does ring true to us nevertheless.)
-5 Ways Better Sleep Leads To Better Sex
+But researchers from Johns Hopkins University arrived at these results after they surveyed women from six African countries about how intimate they were with their partners.
+They focused specifically on the last time these women had sex, "as well as [those] who had the final say on decisions ranging from healthcare to household purchases."

+Keep in mind that this study was for African countries, and things are obviously very different for women in America.
+But this study does ring true to us, nevertheless.
 Not only were these women having less sex, but "the findings showed more dominant and assertive women had approximately 100 times less sex."

-The idea that dominant women are having less sex is likely evidence, as reported by the Daily Mail, that women around the world are taking control of their sexual preferences.
+The idea that dominant women are having less sex is likely evidence, as reported by The Daily Mail, that women around the world are taking control of their sexual preferences.

 "Understanding how women's position in the household influences their sexual activity may be an essential piece in protecting the sexual rights of women and helping them to achieve a sexual life that's both safe and pleasurable," co-author Carie Muntifering told Health24.com.